ongyx/psilib/README.md

 The code from [spkg for Libterm](https://github.com/sn3ksoftware/sandpkg/tree/testing) will be modified to use this system, which should _not_ take long, considering that it already uses a pseudo-json system.
-A testing release will be available soon.
+A testing release is now available!
+Follow the install instructions under `Installation`.

 All code here, including the psiman package manager, is under the MIT License.